pringers/usd.pw/README.md

 # USD.PW

-This is the code that will be backing the website USD.pw
+This is the code that is used for usd.pw.

-Co-Written by @JPeroutek
+Co-Written by @JPeroutek, @Pringers, and @eduardog3000.